sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

 * [Send email alerts with a pipeline][5]
 * [Send PagerDuty alerts with Sensu][6]
 * [Send Slack alerts with a pipeline][7]

+Read more about the Sensu features you used in this guide:

+- [Sensu Catalog][25]
+- [Dynamic runtime assets][13] and [sensu/http-checks][16]
+- [Proxy checks][3]
+- [Round robin checks][18]
+- [Token substitution][12]
+- [Entity labels][11]
+- [sensuctl][8]

+The files you created with check and entity definitions can become part of your [monitoring as code][4] repository.
+Storing your Sensu configurations the same way you would store code means they are portable and repeatable.
+Monitoring as code makes it possible to move to a more robust deployment without losing what you’ve started here and reproduce one environment’s configuration in another.

 [1]: ../../observe-entities/#proxy-entities